-- Intensive Reading Plus (IR+) is intended for students with deficiencies in decoding and fluency in addition to vocabulary and comprehension.
-All students, with the exception of all ELL students, with deficiencies in decoding and fluency, who scored Level 1 or 2 in reading on the 2014 administration of the FCAT 2.0 will be placed in an Intensive Reading Plus (IR+) class. - Intensive Reading (IR) is intended for students with deficiencies in vocabulary and comprehension.
-All students, with the exception of all ELL students with deficiencies in vocabulary and comprehension, who scored Level 1 or 2 in reading on the 2014 administration of the FCAT 2.0 will be placed in an Intensive Reading (IR) class.
-This class will focus on effective reading strategies and differentiated instruction that reinforces whole group instruction and provides opportunity for intervention within the classroom context. - Intensive Reading Enrichment (IR-EN) is Intensive Reading Enrichment (IR-EN) intended for students whose FCAT scores have regressed from FCAT Level 3 or higher to

-FCAT Level 2 and students with high FCAT Level 2 scores.
-All students, with the exception of all ELL students with high FCAT Level 2 scores or who have regressed from FCAT Level 3 or higher to Level 2 on the 2014 administration of the FCAT will be placed in an Intensive Reading Enrichment (IR-EN) class.
-The class will focus on specific reading strategies targeted to enrich the level of instruction to significantly improve students' vocabulary and comprehension achievement using selected grade level text and novel units.
+- Intensive Reading Plus (IR+) -students with deficiencies in decoding and fluency in addition to vocabulary and comprehension.
+All students, with the exception of all ELL students, with deficiencies in decoding and fluency, who scored Level 1 or 2 in reading on the 2014 administration of the FCAT 2.0 will be placed in an Intensive Reading Plus (IR+) class. - Intensive Reading (IR) students with deficiencies in vocabulary and comprehension.
+All students, with the exception of all ELL students with deficiencies in vocabulary and comprehension, who scored Level 1 or 2 in reading on the 2014 administration of the FCAT 2.0 will be placed in an Intensive Reading (IR) class. - Intensive Reading Enrichment (IR-EN) -students whose FCAT scores have regressed from FCAT Level 3 or higher to FCAT Level 2 and students with high FCAT Level 2 scores.
+All students, with the exception of all ELL students with high FCAT Level 2 scores or who have regressed from FCAT Level 3 or higher to Level 2 on the 2014 administration of the FCAT will be placed in an Intensive Reading Enrichment (IR-EN) class. - 11th/12th Grade Reading Retakers Plus (RR+) 11th/12th graders with deficiencies in decoding and fluency in addition to vocabulary and comprehension who have not met the graduation requirement in reading.